 Spandex gives your socks elasticity.

-Pull your Socks Up: What about sock height?
+Pull Your Socks Up: What About Height?

 You really don’t want the top of your boots rubbing against bare skin, so do be sure that your socks come up high enough.